—Bernie Mac (on a bad day)

 - Never Speak Ill of the Dead: Averted with Bernie's uncle's funeral in Chicago.
 A lifetime of unresolved anger with his uncle's son Dee caused Bernie to lose his temper and insult Dee as his uncle Ellis's casket was being lowered, even claiming that he hoped Dee would burn in hell.
 Bernie later apologized to his aunt for disrupting the funeral, but she was sympathetic with his actions, since she knew how Dee drove people crazy.
 Played straight in the sense that Bernie wanted to give a proper eulogy to his uncle Ellis, but got caught up in Dee's bullish behavior.

 - No True Scotsman: Bernie is bound to think that real men don't act as Jordon does.
 For instance, Jordan's hokey dancing during a family reunion made one of Bernie's relatives criticize him for not raising Jordan properly, because according to him, Jordan didn't act like a young black boy should.
 Later averted with Big Mamma, who criticized Bernie's cousin for being so judgmental with Bernie's parenting skills.

 - Oh, Crap!: These happen from time to time.
 In one episode, Jordan has been annoying Triple H ever since he found his phone number.
 At the end of the episode when Jordan walks into the kitchen.
 Guess who he finds.

 - Promotion to Parent: Vanessa, due to her mom being so unstable, raised Briana and Jordan until the kids were adopted by Bernie.
-This authority carries over after they move in with him, since both of Vanessa's younger siblings still look to her at times for approval.
+This authority carries over after they move in with him, since both Jordan and Bryana still look to Vanessa at times for approval.
 This is part of why she's often angry or frustrated.
 In "The King and I" when Wanda reprimands Bernie's opinion of Vanessa, she reminds him that Vanessa 'never got to be a child' and he visibly softens over it.
 Eventually, Vanessa works through these issues, and both her relationship with her family and her self image improve.